-Although there is no RFA walking group, there is a walking event every Wednesday on the Mason campus.
+An RFA walking group.
+No such group exists, however, there is a walking event every Wednesday on the Mason campus.
 It’s called “Walking Wednesday.”
 Every Wednesday, at 12 noon, people meet in front of Merten Hall (formerly University Hall) in the small circle area near the road.
 Generally, the group walks around Patriot Circle (1.7 miles) and it takes about a half hour.
 The group size varies from week to week.
 Generally, it averages about 4 – 5 people.
 Anyone is welcome to join the walk.
 Here’s the link to the sign up for leading the walk.
 Take a look to see who has volunteered in the past (Provost – Dr. Wu, Senior Vice President – J.J.
 Davis, etc.). http://mysignup.com/walkingwednesdaygmu

 Creating a new interest group takes a bit of initiative on the part of someone with that interest.
 Here is how it works.
 In order to identify everyone interested in say a “hiking group” for example you just follow these steps: Log in at the members area page, then select “view all members”, then change the entry “all activities” to “walking group,” and you will see the names & emails of everyone interested in being part of such a group.
 You could then select “copy emails” & simply copy & paste the people listed in the box into an email in which you could ask them when would be a good time to get together to go for a hike.